Reflecting Upon Irreducible Mind

 ≠ Matter -> Fruits

-I did, he would probably not have come to the same conclusions.
-My way is
+way I did, he would probably not have come to the same conclusions.
+My

 Consciousness -> Consciousness